-Spanish Language Version (for Mathematics)
+Spanish Language Version

-- Assignment in iTester: - must be assigned prior to testing - Students must be placed in separate iTester class and that class must be assigned the Spanish version of the test when scheduling that class for a test session. - Test Administer Training: Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
+- Assignment in iTester: - must be assigned prior to testing - Students must be placed in separate iTester class and that class must be assigned the Spanish version of the test when scheduling that class for a test session.
+Students must change the kiosk to the Spanish version before logging in. - Test Administer Training: Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.

-During Testing: A student takes the mathematics assessment with content presented in Spanish
+During Testing: A student takes the science, mathematics, or English Language Arts assessment with content presented in Spanish